What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 Fig.~\ref{fig:LM_surge}(b) compares the actual $\bar{N^\mathcal{L}}$ and the value estimated in this way.
 This turns out to be a surprisingly good fit for the first half of the data.
-Within the first 5 conferences, the deviations between estimated and actual value are consistently less than 10\% and often close to 0, e.g., we estimated $6.56$ for EMNLP 2021 where the actual value is $6.59$.
+Within the first 5 conferences, the deviations between estimated and actual value are consistently less than 10\% and often close to 0.
 For this period, LMs gained more attention as a \textit{topic} in this period, but language describing this \textit{term} remained similar.
 Metaphorically, the composition of the Ship remains the same, but it has more wind in its sails.

-However, we see a strong deviation from the estimated growth starting 2022. $\bar{N^\mathcal{L}}$ has since been on a super-exponential growth, eventually being 80\% higher than estimated at ACL 2023 and 168\% higher at EMNLP 2023 (where $\bar{N^\mathcal{L}}$ nearly doubled in just half a year).
+However, we see a strong deviation from the estimated growth starting 2022. $\bar{N^\mathcal{L}}$ has since been on an exponential growth, eventually being 80\% higher than estimated at ACL 2023 and 168\% higher at EMNLP 2023 (where $\bar{N^\mathcal{L}}$ nearly doubled in just half a year).
 In other words, the Ship is not just sailing better (more papers), but it is also undergoing reconstruction (referents of LM are changing).
 The distinct patterns pre- and post-2022 despite a similar background increase highlight the necessity to study the Ship of LMs as a dynamic concept, as emergence of a term is not sufficient for mining the deeper nuances as such.

 \paragraph{What about the \textit{actual} models we use?} The super-linear increase of $N^{\mathcal{L}}$ demands investigation into its likely causes.
 Authors might seek to cover more models in more detail, and their writing adapts to the strengthened claims, leading to the growth observed.
 Alternatively, authors might be more eager to employ trending terms even without significantly stronger evidence or fit to their work.